aws-samples/serverless-game-for-observability/README.md

     ```

     all resource names will start with `STACK_NAME` value by default.
 You can change it using `TEMPLATE_PREFIX_NAME` environment variable.

+4. If you have maintained a hosted zone and would like to use your own DNS for backend server.

+    ```shell
+    # replace `play.awsdemo.fun` with your own sub domain.
+    # The CDK stack will create a subdomain in Route53.
+    # and add a certificate with DNS verification record.
+    export CUSTOM_DOMAIN=play.awsdemo.fun
+    ```

 Environment Variables for Games: